 Additionally, Verizon technicians worked tirelessly to get the New York Stock Exchange—whose communications had run through the World Trade Center—back online by the following Monday.
 Through sacrifice and ingenuity, and with cooperation from local emergency workers and law enforcement, Verizon was able to set up a network that enabled the NYSE to reopen on September 17, 2001.

 These stories are by no means the only ones from our clients that highlight their service during a moment of crisis.
 However, they are stories that have been retold by these organizations in myriad ways, serving as a road map to instill pride and communicate shared values.
 Externally, stories have the power to build loyalty and goodwill with existing and potential customers.

 Today, our country faces several crises—from the public health and economic crises related to COVID to the crisis of identity and history as it relates to race.
 In 10, 20, 50 or 100 years, how will the actions of your organization be remembered?
 Will its stories inspire hope and activism in future generations of employees?

-If your organization is interested in systematically capturing the stories of how it is responding to today’s crises, check out History Factory’s Real-Time Capture Program.
+If your organization is interested in systematically capturing the stories of how it is responding to today’s crises, check out History Factory’s Real Time History solution.